Mercedes Moné: Longest-reigning TBS Champion (2024–2025)

+AEW Women's World Champion (2026–present)

+Following a five-month hiatus, Moné returned to AEW on the June 3, 2026, episode of Dynamite as the Wild Card in the women's bracket of the 2026 Owen Hart Cup.
+After defeating Alex Windsor and Hazuki in the quarterfinal and semifinal rounds respectively, Moné defeated co-finalist Maya World at Forbidden Door on June 28, winning the tournament for a second year in a row.
+This made her the first two-time Owen Hart Cup winner and earned her a shot at the AEW Women's World Championship at All In on August 30.
+At the event, she defeated champion Willow Nightingale to win the title, making her the first and only wrestler to win world championships across the major promotions of WWE, AEW, NJPW, and CMLL.

 Consejo Mundial de Lucha Libre (2024–present)

 Moné made her Consejo Mundial de Lucha Libre (CMLL) debut on June 22, 2024, at Fantastica Mania Mexico, where she confronted Stephanie Vaquer ahead of their match at Forbidden Door.
-On June 18, 2025, at Grand Slam Mexico, Moné defeated Zeuxis to win the CMLL World Women's Championship, making her the first and only woman to win championships across the major promotions of WWE, AEW, NJPW, and CMLL.
+On June 18, 2025, at Grand Slam Mexico, Moné defeated Zeuxis to win the CMLL World Women's Championship.
 Two days later, at Fantastica Mania Mexico, Moné successfully defended the title against La Catalina.
 On the October 17 episode of Viernes Espectacular, Moné defeated Persephone to retain her title.
+She would later drop the belt to Persephone at La Noche de las Amazonas on March 6, 2026, ending her reign at 261 days.